 Toolbox | Microbial Genomics Module () | Metagenomics () | Abundance Analysis () | PERMANOVA Analysis ()

-Choose an abundance table with more than one sample as input (i.e., an OTU table table, or a merged functional or profiling table) and specify the metadata group you would like to test.
+Choose an abundance table with more than one sample as input (e.g., a multi-sample OTU or merged abundance table) and specify the metadata group you would like to test.
 You will need more than one replicate in the metadata group you select.

 The output of the analysis is a report which contains two tables for each beta diversity measure used: